sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 ## Dataset Limitations

-While the dataset provides useful insights, it has certain limitations:
+- The small dataset size (20 transactions) limits the reliability of trends and patterns, and insights should be interpreted as directional rather than conclusive
 - The dataset contains only 20 transactions which limits large-scale trend analysis
 - The dataset represents a simplified retail scenario
 - Additional variables such as product cost, inventory levels, and customer lifetime value could enable deeper analysis

-Despite these limitations, the dataset effectively demonstrates the data analytics workflow and visualization techniques.

 ---